-Could you share any evidence that would demonstrate the productivity, quality of work, or impact of the engagement?
+What evidence can you share that demonstrates the impact of the engagement?

 How did ds+f perform from a project management standpoint?

-What did you most impressive about ds+f?
+What did you find most impressive about them?

-Are there any areas ds+f could improve?
+Are there any areas they could improve?

 There are only minor things.
 They picked a company font—for use on emails, Word documents, and PowerPoint presentations—that was not from Microsoft.
 It was a very nice font, but it created some issues.
 We decided to move back to a font that existed in the Microsoft environment, simply to eliminate those issues.
 However, the problems that this created were not deal-breakers.